miketheman/pytest-socket/README.rst

     :target: https://ci.appveyor.com/project/miketheman/pytest-socket/branch/master
     :alt: See Build Status on AppVeyor

-A plugin to use with Pytest to disable ``socket`` calls during tests to ensure network calls are prevented.
+A plugin to use with Pytest to disable or restrict ``socket`` calls during tests to ensure network calls are prevented.

 ----